-In the early 1990s it was recognised that, while all livery companies were concerned with education and training within their trades or professions, none was concerned with the profession of education and training itself.
+In the early 1990s it was recognised that, while all Livery Companies were concerned with education and training within their trades or professions and often beyond, none was concerned with the profession of education and training itself.
 An initiative to set up such a Livery Company was supported by the College of Preceptors (as it then was) and pursued by Keith Lawrey as Honorary Clerk.
 Registration was sought from the Corporation of London in 1997, with the support of Professor Raoul Franklin CBE (then Vice-Chancellor of City University) as the Foundation Master-Designate, and Mrs Judith G Osborne as Upper Warden.
 That registration was granted in 2000 and the Guild of Educators was founded on 24 May 2001 with a Court of Assistants comprising a number of leaders in the various sectors of the education profession.
 The Guild was kindly accommodated by London Guildhall University, and its first sponsoring Alderman was Sir Christopher Walford, a former Lord Mayor of the City of London, who was succeeded as Sponsoring Alderman by (now Sir) John Stuttard.

-Becoming a Guild is the first of a three-stage process that can lead to becoming a full Livery Company.
-The time scale depends on the growth of the Guild and its charitable fund.
+Becoming a Guild is the first part of a three-stage process that can lead to becoming a full Livery Company.
+The timescale depends on the growth of the Guild and its charitable fund.
 The second stage is to become a Company without Livery, which was achieved in September 2009, and the final stage is full Livery Company status with both Freemen and Liverymen, which was achieved in Autumn 2013.

 The Inaugural Annual Lecture (now entitled the Franklin Lecture in honour of the Foundation Master) was presented at London Guildhall University (as it then was) in November 2001.
 On this occasion, the Master wore for the first time the splendid robe which he had presented to the Guild.
 The first Election Dinner was held at the Women’s Library at London Guildhall University in February 2002 and, prior to the dinner, the first ceremony of Admission to the Freedom took place when Sir Christopher’s successor, Alderman John Stuttard, admitted Professor Franklin to the Freedom and the Master then admitted Alderman Stuttard.
 In addition twenty-five other candidates were admitted including John Holland CBE, DL (sometime Chief Commoner) as the first Honorary Freeman, in gratitude for the advice and support he gave during the formation period.